tip line

 Surrey Police Service (SPS) has taken the following actions:

-• Launched a dedicated SPS Extortion Investigations Team.
+• Launched a dedicated SPS Extortion Investigations Team in Surrey.

 • Daily engagement with the RCMP Surrey Provincial Operations Support Unit and other police agencies, as well as contact with the RCMP National Coordination and Support Team.

-• Increased patrols in targeted areas throughout Surrey.
+• Increased patrols and community engagement in targeted areas throughout Surrey.

 What can you do to help combat extortion?